Tutorials

 What is an array in Java?

-An array is a container object.
-It holds a fixed number of values of a single type.
-An array's size is set when it's' initialized.
-An array's size does not change.
+An array is a container object that holds a fixed number of values of a single type.
+Once set, an array's size remains constant throughout its lifecycle.

 Basic example of an array in Java